 After getting out of the bus we decided to acquire a bit more local knowledge, seeing a tourist agency on our way (booking tours of Italy for Ukrainians from Dubno) and hoping to be furnished with a local map.
 We stepped in there and met probably the most enthusiastic CouchSurfer in the tiny town of Dubno (population: 38 thousand people) – or most likely the only one.

 We spent a good hour chatting to “Andrew Raven” as he proudly translated his name to English, about anything and everything, starting from the current Ukrainian situation and going back in time.
 From conversations about our travel plans, dreams and families back to the story of 1928, with my grandma as a four year old girl running away from their home with her family.
 They were afraid of mounting aggression from their Ukrainian neighbors, so they decided to leave the house and extensive lands near Lviv behind and run.
 She lost a younger sister in the process, with the child falling ill and dying; that story was never mentioned to me until she passed away.
 Too much trauma.
-Then he shared the story of his grandparents, Ukrainians, fleeing Zamosc (city in the East of Poland), afraid of aggression of their Polish neighbors..
-Pages of Polish-Ukrainian history books are never easy, neighborhoods not peaceful and criminals in view of one side considered heroes on the other, but I valued the possibility to talk about it to the locals of Volhynia..
+Then he shared the story of his grandparents, Ukrainians, fleeing Zamosc (city in the East of Poland), afraid of their Polish neighbors..
+Pages of Polish-Ukrainian history books are never easy, but I valued the possibility to talk about it to the locals of Volhynia..
 This was but an opening of this difficult topic.

 Pages of Polish-Ukrainian history books are never easy, but I valued the possibility to talk about it to the locals of Volhynia.
 And as usual in travel, the most interesting meetings happen when you least expect it..